timeplus-io/docs/docs/k8s-helm.md

 There are different ways to expose the services of Timeplus stack.
 In this step, we use port forward of kubectl to get a quick access.
 Run `kubectl port-forward svc/timeplus-appserver 8000:8000 -n $NS --address 0.0.0.0` and then open the address `http://localhost:8000` in your browser to visit Timeplus Console web UI.

-As long as you are able to access the UI, you are now ready to explore the powerful Timeplus Enterprise!
+As long as you are able to access the UI, you are now ready to explore the Timeplus Enterprise.

 ### Offline installation